 5 - 10 minutes; up to 50 people

-You can achieve the same effect by giving everyone a number of stickers or dots (1–6 usually works).
 Write up a list of the ideas.
-Ask people to stick their stickers or make their dots by the item(s) that they consider to be most important for the group to deal with.
-If you give multiple dots or stickers, people have the choice of ‘spending’ them all on one item that they feel is really important/urgent, or spreading them across a number of options.
+Give everyone the same number of dots, 1–6 usually works.
+The dots could be stickers or simply marks they make with their pen.
+People can 'spend' their dots on their priority items.
+If you give multiple dots or stickers, people have the choice of spending them all on one item that they feel is really important/urgent, or spreading them across a number of options.

 In most cases it is useful to remember that your options aren't necessarily limited to the ones that are currently on the table.
 If you can't decide between two ideas, can you find a new option that combines the benefits of both, and addresses key concerns?

 10 - 20 minutes; 5 - 20 people